 But they aren’t the only aspect, and that is important.

-In theory.
 In practical terms it doesn’t work for everyone.

 Training in any of the numerous martial arts is an amazing way to learn how to physically defend yourself if needed, that much is a given, but simply learning a ‘technique’ or two in your local boxercise class is not.